 Posts Tagged The Nature of Oaks

 If you haven’t read Douglas Tallamy’s book, The Nature of Oaks, I highly recommend that you put it on your to-read list.
-This book is shorter than his others, because he focuses on one tree species – oaks – instead of entire forest and field ecosystems.
+This book is shorter than his others, because he focuses on one tree genus – oaks – instead of entire forest and field ecosystems.
 By so doing, he is more successful at vividly painting a picture of the complex web of life supported by these long-lived forest giants.

 A White Oak’s Tale

 To tell the story of oaks, Tallamy centers his tale around one oak tree, likely planted by a blue jay as an acorn several decades earlier.
 Every chapter chronicles one month in the life of the tree.
 The entire book is worth reading, but with autumn’s recent arrival, I want to focus today on leaves – the ones discarded by deciduous trees about this time every year, including most oak species.
 When left alone as Nature designed them to be, these fallen leaves form what Tallamy rightly describes as “priceless litter.”

 March is the chapter in which Tallamy tells readers about the magic of fallen oak leaves (He spent his October and November chapters on acorns).
 As an entomologist, Tallamy is better acquainted than most with the millions of insects and other creatures – most quite tiny – that spend their lives in leaf litter.
 Soil ecologists call these creatures detritivores.
 They consume dead plant parts or the bacteria and fungi that help break down plant cellulose in fallen leaves.
 Dozens of species of moth caterpillars are part of this mix; they eat dead leaves instead of green ones.
 Of course, these creatures are also eaten by detritivore predators, which number in the hundreds of species.
 These leaf-litter dwellers provide a critical function by recycling nutrients in dead leaves back into forms plants can absorb via their roots.